Jieyab89/OSINT-Cheat-sheet/contribution.md

 - Add your name or contact person like social media (Optional)
 - File extension .md check the example file on the folder

-Jieyab Will added manual into wiki Github pages
+Jieyab Will added manual into wiki Github pages also Gitbook

 # Script

 ## Readme

 *Notes for script: To avoid AV detection and abusive access to your computer, you can publish your scripts via pastebin, hastebin, dogbin or others.
-Please dont add malicious script on this repo folder
+Please dont add malicious script and obfuscated script without description and executable file on this repo folder

 ## Format